VanshajR/ChatSynth/deployed_files/README.md

    Click "Deploy" - your AI assistant will be live in minutes!

 ## 📂 Project Structure
-This is what the structure of the repositiry should look like:
+This is what the structure of the repository should look like:
+(This structure was made using the python package `branchify`, check it out!)
 ```
 <Name>/
 ├── faiss_index/